spotinst/help/src/docs/ocean/features/revert-to-lower-cost-node.md

 Ocean constantly scans the cluster’s node utilization.
 The revert to lower-cost node optimization process is applied when **all** of the following conditions are met:

+*  Cluster Orientation:
-*  Cluster Balanced Orientation (default)
+   *  Balanced Orientation (default):
       *  No scaling occurred in the last 25 minutes.
       *  CPU and memory usage is less than 50%.
-*  Cluster Cost Orientation
+   *  Cost Orientation:
       *  No scaling occurred in the last 20 min
       *  CPU and memory usage is less than 60%.
-*  Cluster Cheapest Orientation
+   *  Cheapest Orientation:
       *  No scaling occurred in the last 15 minutes.
       *  CPU and memory usage is less than 70%.
 *  The node was underutilized for at least 10 minutes.
 *  The node life cycle is a spot instance.
 *  No ongoing replacement in the relevant Virtual Node Group.